 After intravenous administration, the elimination half-life of mesalamine is reported to be approximately 40 minutes.
 After oral dosing, the terminal t½ values for mesalamine and N-acetyl-5-aminosalicylic acid are usually about 12 hours, but are variable, ranging from 2 to 15 hours.
 There is a large inter-subject and intra-subject variability in the plasma concentrations of mesalamine and N-acetyl-5aminosalicylic acid and in their terminal half-lives following administration of DELZICOL.

 The pediatric data presented in Section 12 are from clinical trials conducted with mesalamine delayed-release 400 mg tablets.
 DELZICOL is bioequivalent to these mesalamine delayed-release tablets.

-In a study in pediatric ulcerative colitis patients (Study 3), mean plasma concentrations of mesalamine (based on sparse sampling) were 820 to 988 ng/mL at the low dose level (that is, 1.2, 2.0 or 2.4 g/day based on body weight strata of 17 to greater than 33 kg, 33 to less than 54 kg, and 54 to less than 90 kg, respectively).
+In a study in pediatric ulcerative colitis patients (Study 3), mean plasma concentrations of mesalamine (based on sparse sampling) were 820 to 988 ng/mL at the low dose level (that is, 1.2, 2.0 or 2.4 g/day based on body weight strata of 17 to less than 33 kg, 33 to less than 54 kg, and 54 to 90 kg, respectively).

 Animal Toxicology And/Or Pharmacology

 In animal studies (rats, mice, dogs), the kidney was the principal organ for toxicity.
 (In the following, comparisons of animal dosing to recommended human dosing are based on body surface area and a 2.4 g/day dose for a 60 kg person.)